facebookresearch/personal-timeline/README.md

  - Export your personal data into csv files such as `books.csv`, `exercise.csv`, etc.

 ### Option 1:
-To run the pipeline end-to-end (both frontend and backend), simply run
+To run the pipeline end-to-end (with frontend and QA backend), simply run
 ```
 docker-compose up -d --build
 ```